rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 ![](./images/monorepos-documentation.png)

 Our initial setup of the monorepo already came with a *docs* application which uses Storybook to document all of the package's UI components.
-However, if the shared packages are not UI components, you may want to have other tools for documenting concepts, usage, or APIs.
+However, if the shared packages are not UI components, you may want to have other tools for it.

 From this "minimal monorepo architecture", which comes with shared packages, documentation of the shared packages, and a proof of concept that the monorepo architecture works by reusing the packages in the documentation, one can extend the structure by adding more applications or packages to it as we have done in the **Workspaces in Monorepos** section.

 # Monorepos vs Polyrepos in Git

 If nothing speaks against it, one can host a monorepo with all its workspaces in a single Git repository.
 That's the prime definition of a monorepo after all.
 However, once a monorepo scales in size with multiple workspaces, there is *maybe* (!) the need (see **Example: Monorepos as Incubators**) for separating the monorepo into multiple Git repositories.
-That's what we already did with the *apps* (except for *docs*) in our monorepo walkthrough.
+In essence that's what we already did with the *apps* (except for *docs*) in this monorepo tutorial.

 There may be various ways to move from a single Git repository to multiple Git repositories for a monorepo -- essentially creating a polyrepo in disguise as a monorepo.
 In our case, we just used a top-level *.gitignore* file which ignores two of the nested workspaces from the *apps* which should have their dedicated Git repository.